 Chernobyl, which is on Sky TV and streamed via Neon, is based on the real-life events of the catastrophic nuclear disaster in northern Ukrainian SSR in 1986.

 The series follows the fallout of the April 26 accident, the worst nuclear disaster in history, as physicist Valery Legasov (Jared Harris) works with the Soviet Union government that is desperately trying to hide the truth about the incident, which happened during a late-night safety test.

 But there is one "flaw" in the show viewers are baffled by.

-Obviously, the events of the disaster took place in Russia, but the actors speak in English accents — something that has not gone unnoticed by the millions watching it.
+Obviously, the events of the disaster took place in the Ukraine, but the actors speak in English accents — something that has not gone unnoticed by the millions watching it.

 The show's creator Craig Mazin set the record straight on the HBO show's official podcast, revealing the cast was originally going to speak in Russian accents, but there were concerns they sounded "comic".

 "What we found very quickly is that actors will act accents.
 They will not act, they will act accents, and we were losing everything about these people that we loved," Mazin said.